Vaginal Yeast Infections

-Practicing good genital hygiene can help prevent yeast infections.
-For example, keep your vaginal area clean.
+Genital hygiene practices can help prevent yeast infections.
+Wash your vulva with plain water or unscented soap.
 After using the toilet, wipe from front to back.
 Avoid tight-fitting clothing.
 Wear cotton underwear.
-Change out of a wet swimsuit right away.
+Change out of damp clothes right away.
 Change pads or tampons often.
-Don't douche or use feminine deodorants.
+Don't douche or use vaginal powders, sprays, or perfumes.

 A healthy vagina has many bacteria and a small number of yeast cells.
-The most common bacteria, Lactobacillus acidophilus, help keep yeast and other organisms under control.
+Certain bacteria help keep yeast and other organisms under control.
 When something happens to change the balance of these organisms, yeast can grow too much and cause symptoms.

-Things that may cause an overgrowth of vaginal yeast include:
+Things that may increase your risk for an overgrowth of vaginal yeast include:

 - Taking antibiotics.

-- Having a high estrogen level.
-This may occur during pregnancy, hormone therapy (HT or ET) use, high-dose birth control pill use, and the menstrual cycle.
+- Having a higher estrogen level.
+This may occur during pregnancy or with hormone therapy use during menopause.

 - Having diabetes, especially if your blood sugar tends to be high.